preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 + SharePoint groups and AD groups can be used (Microsoft 365 groups can not).
 + Regarding	SharePoint groups: Only SharePoint groups within the active site collection can be used.
 There can not be an AD group defined in the SharePoint group.
-+ Regarding AD groups (Security groups): The AD group must be email enabled.
++ Regarding AD groups (Security groups): The AD group must be Email enabled.
 Read receipts can not be used for AD groups.

-To make sure recipients has received the notification, you can select "Require Read Receipt".
+To make sure recipients has received the notification, you can select "Require read receipt".
 (Also see above regarding AD groups.)

 .. image:: read-receipt-new2.png

-Check Read Receipt Status
+Check read receipt status
 ***************************
-Read Receipt Status can be checked for a document on the "Published" tab, this way:
+Read receipt status can be checked for a document on the "Published" tab, this way:

 1. Click the dot menu for the document.
-2. Select "Read Receipt Status".
+2. Select "Read receipt status".

 .. image:: read-receipt-status-menu-new4.png